 UNIT 2: COMPLEX NUMBERS AND QUADRATIC EQUATIONS:

-Complex numbers as ordered pairs of reals, Representation of complex numbers in the form a + ib and their representation in a plane, Argand diagram, algebra of complex number, modulus and argument (or amplitude) of a complex number, square root of a complex number, triangle inequality, Quadratic equations in real and complex number system and their solutions Relations between roots and co-efficient, nature of roots, the formation of quadratic equations with given roots.
+Complex numbers as ordered pairs of reals, Representation of complex numbers in the form a + ib and their representation in a plane, Argand diagram, algebra of complex number, modulus and argument (or amplitude) of a complex number, Quadratic equations in real and complex number system and their solutions Relations between roots and co-efficient, nature of roots, the formation of quadratic equations with given roots.

 UNIT 3: MATRICES AND DETERMINANTS:

-Matrices, algebra of matrices, type of matrices, determinants, and matrices of order two and three, properties of determinants, evaluation of determinants, area of triangles using determinants, Adjoint, and evaluation of inverse of a square matrix using determinants and elementary transformations, Test of consistency and solution of simultaneous linear equations in two or three variables using determinants and matrices.
+Matrices, algebra of matrices, type of matrices, determinants, and matrices of order two and three, properties of determinants, area of triangles using determinants, Adjoint, and evaluation of inverse of a square matrix using determinants and Test of consistency and solution of simultaneous linear equations in two or three variables using matrices.